vaahxx/challenge-3dfilestore-web/README.md

 ## Running the Application

-To run the application locally, follow these steps:

-1. Clone the repository
-2. Install dependencies with `npm i`
-3. Start the development server with `npm run dev` as `npm run start` does not work and I didn't have time to address this problem
-4. Open your web browser and visit `http://localhost:3000` to access the application.

-## Database Configuration

 This application uses PostgreSQL as the database.
 The database is containerized using Docker.

 The connection details for the PostgreSQL database are as follows: